adasq/dropbox-v2-api/EXAMPLES.md

 ### files/move ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-move))
 Move a file or folder to a different location in the user's Dropbox.
 If the source path is a folder all its contents will be moved.
+Note that we do not currently support case-only renaming.

 ```js
 dropbox({